Joseph Abiodun Balogun

 Joseph Abiodun Balogun, FAS, (born January 1, 1955) is a Nigerian-American academic.
-He is a distinguished professor in the College of Health Sciences at Chicago State University, Illinois and emeritus professor of physiotherapy at University of Medical Sciences, Ondo, Nigeria.
-He served from 1999 to 2013 as Dean of the College of Health Sciences at Chicago State University (CSU).
-While at CSU as Dean, Balogun established the HIV/AIDS Research and Policy Institute to address the disproportionate incidence and complex burdens of HIV/AIDS in minority populations.
+He is an emeritus professor of physical therapy (2025) and a distinguished university professor (2008) at Chicago State University (CSU), Illinois, USA.
+He served as Dean of the College of Health Sciences from 1999 to 2013, during which he developed eight new undergraduate and graduate academic programs and established the HIV/AIDS Research and Policy Institute to address the disproportionate incidence and complex burdens of HIV/AIDS among minority populations.
+Under his leadership, CSU emerged as a major contributor to diversifying the Illinois workforce by annually producing half of the state's African American nurses, occupational therapists, and health information managers with bachelor's degrees from public universities.

 Education

 Balogun was born on January 1, 1955, in Idofin, in the Northern Region of Colonial Nigeria.
 He started his early western education at the Kabba Division Joint Education Council Primary School in Idofin and received his Primary School Certificate from the ECWA/SIM Primary School in Makutu, Kogi State, Nigeria.
 He graduated in 1972 from St. Kizito's College, a Catholic Secondary School (Ordinary level), in Itedo, and in 1973, completed his high school (Advanced level) education at Offa Grammar School.
-He obtained a Bachelor of Science (Honors) degree in physiotherapy in 1977 from Nigeria's University at Ibadan.
-Balogun immigrated to the US in 1980 and earned his master's degree in Orthopedic and Sports Physical Therapy (1981) and Ph.D. in Exercise Physiology with a Minor in Research Methodology from the University of Pittsburgh in 1985.
+He obtained a Bachelor of Science (Honors) degree in physiotherapy in 1977 from Nigeria's University of Ibadan.
+Balogun immigrated to the US in 1980 and earned his master's degree in Orthopedic and Sports Physical Therapy (1981) and his Ph.D. in Exercise Physiology with a Minor in Research Methodology from the University of Pittsburgh in 1985.
 He became a naturalized American citizen in 1998.